Temple for Jerusalem

 The trauma of understanding personal death reinforces the need for a projected benevolent figure (G-D), to attain life beyond the grave, or at least comforting longevity.
 Human consciousness is trapped in this cycle of the denial of G-D’s existence (because He is a human construct, the antitheses of Gen.1:27) and our desperate need for eternal comfort, to project a benevolent relationship onto the universal unknown.
 The denial of G-D is retrospective, while the acceptance of a Divine relationship is ascendent in human endeavour.
 We are trapped by the knowledge of knowing more than is comforting.
 This drives our paving for the life here-after.

-Celibate males (defined in the ancient world as “natural eunuchs” and not having “the technique” with women) understand the G-D/serpent tension well, as to fully cede to the serpents temptations is a road to destruction.
+Celibate males (defined in the ancient world as “natural eunuchs” and not having “the technique” with women) understand the G-D/serpent tension well, as to fully cede to the serpent's temptations is a road to destruction.
 To resist, is the road to enlightenment.
 This is (of course) the same for procreative men, except the counter-balancing effects of women and child bearing tempers and institutionalises their rituals towards prolonged and successful life.
+Consider this cyclically.* *Rabbi Chaim Richman.
+The Spiral of Time.
+Available at https://www.youtube.com/watch?v=EdwuipIVgIs 19 May 2025

-I suggest that the Garden of Eden is a eunuch's monastic myth, probably collected by Moses (from Melchizedek's circumcision practising home on Moriah) when on his exiled journey, later integrated into the Israelitic Biblical tradition.
+It is suggested that the Garden of Eden is a eunuch's monastic myth, probably collected by Moses (from post-Melchizedek's circumcision practising home on Moriah) when on his exiled journey, later integrated into the Israelitic Biblical tradition.

 The limitations of Procreative Priesthoods